georgetown-cset/private_investment_in_ai/README.md

 The script will do the following:

 a.
-Runs SQL queries to create tables in BQ.
+Runs SQL queries to create tables in BQ <br>
 b.
-Transfers these tables to the GCP storage.
+Transfers these tables to the GCP storage<br>
 c.
-Downloads tables to hard drive in the `Data` folder.
+Downloads tables to hard drive in the `Data` folder<br>
 d.
-Cleans the data
+Cleans the data<br>
 e.
-Makes tables for the report
+Makes tables for the report <br>
 f.
-Runs additional tests, which provided information used in the report
+Runs additional tests, which provided information used in the report<br>
 g.
-Uploads the resulting tables to the GCP Storage.
+Uploads the resulting tables to the GCP Storage.<br>